metatensor/Workshop-spring-2025/training-custom-models/part-1-gap/README.md

 Questions

 1. What do you notice about the distribution of errors?
-2. Re-run the training with modified hyper-parameters.
-What happens when the cutoff is decreased by 2 Angstrom?
+1. Re-run the training with modified hyper-parameters.
+What happens when the cutoff is decreased by a factor of two?